ae-dschorsaanjo/math-is-fun/README.md

     - Write/rewrite comments,
     - Review code and make it more readable if needed.
 - Enforce proper terminal/command line sizing.
+- Increment version number up to v0.3 after code refactor and output text formatting are done.
+Use v0.2* versions until then.

 # Copyright